Disability in China: Deng Pufang

 The 1980s and 1990s were a period of disability reform as the United Nations took an international stand on this topic.
 According to the College of William and Mary, "these preliminary efforts in turn were advanced by support from Deng Pufang."
-Deng Pufang is the son of Deng Xiaoping, who is credited for implementing the Chinese economic reform to raise the living standards of individuals and reduce poverty in China.
+Deng Pufang is the son of Deng Xiaoping, who is credited for implementing the reform and opening up to raise the living standards of individuals and reduce poverty in China.
 In 1968, Deng Pufang was detained by the Red Guards because his father was considered to be a political critic of Chairman Mao Zedong.
 After months of abuse and interrogation, "Deng attempted suicide by throwing himself out of a third-story window."
 Although the fall did not kill him, he became paraplegic and relied on a wheelchair for mobility.

 However, due to his family's position of power, in 1988, Deng Pufang was able to advance the agenda for disabled individuals with the formation of the quasi-governmental organization, China Disabled Persons' Federation.
 He stated, "My work has certainly been made more convenient as a consequence of my father.
 One of the most important ways has been that, whenever I've asked to meet with high-ranking officials, they've met with me.
 Whereas an average disabled person would not get an audience, I've been able to.
 That had to do with my father."